-Southern Oven-Fried Lemony Pepper Chicken is the best of both worlds, juicy boneless chicken thighs marinated in freshly squeezed lemon juice, buttermilk, seasoned to perfection with a delicious homemade lemon pepper seasoning, coated with one of the best Southern chicken batters, then smothered in a Lemon and Cream based Gravy made from the perfect roux.
+Southern Oven-Fried Lemony Pepper Chicken is the best of both worlds, juicy boneless chicken thighs marinated in freshly squeezed lemon juice and buttermilk, seasoned to perfection with a delicious homemade lemon pepper seasoning, coated with one of the best Southern chicken batters, then smothered in a Lemon and Cream-based Gravy made from the perfect roux.

-Have you ever really had a serious craving for something?
-Now let’s get a bit more intense, have you ever craved two different things at once?
-The day that I came up with my recipe for my Southern Pepper Chicken I was craving Fried Boneless Chicken thighs with gravy, but I was also craving Lemon and Pepper Chicken.
-I almost drove my entire house crazy trying to decide which I wanted more, my husband finally got a bit annoyed and told me, “Just make both of them already, I’m tired of hearing this!”
+Have you ever really had a severe craving for something?
+Now let’s get a bit more intense.
+Have you ever craved two different things at once?
+The day I came up with my recipe for my Southern Pepper Chicken, I was craving Fried Boneless Chicken thighs with gravy and Lemon and Pepper Chicken.
+I almost drove my entire house crazy, trying to decide which I wanted more.
+My husband annoyed me, “Just make both of them already; I’m tired of hearing this!”

-I don’t know about y’all but I really don’t want to make two different recipes in one night because I can’t make up my mind which craving is worse, so there has to be a happy medium for this dual craving of mine, then it hit me I could satisfy both cravings with a few adaptions to my recipe for Oven-fried Chicken with white gravy.
+I don’t know about all of you.
+Still, I don’t want to make two different recipes in one night because I can’t decide which craving is worse, so there has to be a happy medium for this dual craving of mine.
+It hit me I could satisfy both cravings with a few adaptions to my recipe for Oven-fried Chicken with white gravy.

-The idea behind the Southern Oven-Fried Lemony Pepper Chicken recipe was fairly simple, marinate the chicken in freshly squeezed lemons that are in season here in Florida and buttermilk for about 8 hours, drain the marinade, then season the boneless chicken thighs with homemade Lemon Pepper seasoning , batter the boneless chicken thighs with my favorite Southern Fried Chicken batter and oven-fried to perfection the idea behind the gravy was
+The idea behind the Southern Oven-Fried Lemony Pepper Chicken recipe was pretty simple, marinate the chicken in freshly squeezed lemons that are in season here in Florida and buttermilk for about 8 hours, drain the marinade, then season the boneless chicken thighs with homemade Lemon Pepper seasoning, batter the boneless chicken thighs with my favorite Southern Fried Chicken batter and oven-fried to perfection the idea behind the gravy was

-Now I have to ask you, have you ever been nervous about making something that seems so simple yet you know has the potential to go downhill fast?
-I was thinking this recipe for Southern Fried Lemony Pepper Chicken absolutely has to turn out right for 3 reasons:
+I have to ask you, have you ever been nervous about making something that seems so simple yet, you know, has the potential to go downhill fast?
+I thought this recipe for Southern Oven-Fried Lemon Pepper Chicken has to turn out right for three reasons:

-I bet you had your fingers and toes crossed in anticipation reading this the entire time; worrying didn’t you?
-The good news y’all is this didn’t just turn out good, it turned out to be a Super-Star Fabulous recipe that I decided was just too darn good to keep under my hat for another second.
-So without further wait, you can find this delicious recipe for Southern Fried Lemony Pepper Chicken below.
+I bet you had your fingers and toes crossed in anticipation of reading this the entire time; worrying, didn’t you?
+The excellent news, Y’all, is this didn’t just turn out well.
+It was a Super-Star Fabulous recipe that I decided was just too darn good to keep under my hat for another second.
+So without further wait, you can find this delicious recipe for Southern oven-Fried Lemon Pepper Chicken below.

 Southern Oven-Fried Lemony Pepper Chicken